vermadev54/deep-learning-drizzle/README.md

-# :balloon: :tada: Deep Learning Drizzle :confetti_ball: :balloon:
+# :balloon: :tada: ALL you need for Machine learning:confetti_ball: :balloon:

 :books: [**"Read enough so you start developing intuitions and then trust your intuitions and go for it!"** ](https://www.deeplearning.ai/hodl-geoffrey-hinton/) :books:  ​<br/>  Prof. Geoffrey Hinton, University of Toronto